jleon15/marketplace/README.md

  ##### Running the application:
- To run the application a gradle build must be executed followed by executing the app using the following commands:
+ To run the application a gradle build must be executed followed by executing the app using the following commands from the projects directory:

  1. ./gradlew build
  2. ./gradlew bootRun